TashiJawed/Git-Cheat-Sheet/Git cheat sheet.md

 ### Reset:
 ```
 git reset (unstage file)
-git reset --hard(remove changes whether staged or not, reverts back changes to prev commit)
+git reset --hard (remove changes whether staged or not, reverts back changes to prev commit)
 ```

-## Gitignore
+## Gitignore:
-**Ignores files wirtten in it. but it needs to be added to git also **
+**Ignores files wirtten in it. but it needs to be added to git also**

 `.gitignore`